nieware/gofusion/README.md

 What can I do with it?
 ----------------------

-Basically, you can do almost everything you can with the original - play the game using the keyboard (in a hopefully pleasant-looking way) and keep a local highscore.
+Basically, you can do everything you can with the original - play the game using the mouse or keyboard (in a hopefully pleasant-looking way) and keep a local highscore.